Constraints on Neutrino Mass and Light Degrees of Freedom in Extended Cosmological Parameter Spaces: Methodology

 In the previous section, we considered cases with neutrinos as massless and cases with neutrinos as massive.
 However, as it is well established that neutrinos are indeed massive~\cite{hirata92, davis68, Eguchi:2002dm, Ahn:2002up}, we account for the sum of neutrino masses as a free parameter in all further treatments of neutrinos.
 In Table~\ref{table:wcdm}, we explore possible degeneracies between $\{\neff, \sumnu\}$ and a constant EOS of the dark energy ($w \neq -1$).

-Beginning with "vanilla$+w$," we constrain a constant dark energy EOS: $w = -1.10 \pm 0.11$ (as compared to $w = -1.10 \pm 0.14$ without SPT).
-Considering $w$ in conjunction with "vanilla$+\neff +\sum{m_{\nu}} +\sum{m_{\nu}} +\sum{m_{\nu}} +\nrun$", as well as "vanilla$+\neff +w +\nrun$".
+Beginning with ``vanilla$+w$," we constrain a constant dark energy EOS: $w = -1.10 \pm 0.11$ (as compared to $w = -1.10 \pm 0.14$ without SPT).
+Considering $w$ in conjunction with ``vanilla$+\neff +\sum{m_{\nu}} +\sum{m_{\nu}} +\sum{m_{\nu}} +\nrun$", as well as ``vanilla$+\neff +w +\nrun$".

-In addition, when allowing for $Y_p$ as an independent parameter (i.e.~considering the case "vanilla$+\neff +w +\nrun +\sum{m_{\nu}} +\Omega_k +w$" (as compared to $\neff = 3.59 \pm 0.57$ without SNe, and as compared to $\neff = 4.00 \pm 0.43$ with a prior $w = -1$).
+In addition, when allowing for $Y_p$ as an independent parameter (i.e.~considering the case ``vanilla$+\neff +w +\nrun +\sum{m_{\nu}} +\Omega_k +w$" (as compared to $\neff = 3.59 \pm 0.57$ without SNe, and as compared to $\neff = 4.00 \pm 0.43$ with a prior $w = -1$).
 However, as before, when relaxing the strong inflation prior on $\{\Omega_k, \nrun\}$ we find the effective number of neutrinos becomes consistent with the canonical value to 68\% CL (as $\neff = 3.58 \pm 0.60$).

-Low-redshift SN measurements are useful in reducing the correlation between $\{\sumnu, w, H_0\}$, which drives the 1.2 eV (95\% CL) upper bound on the sum on neutrino masses for the case "vanilla$+\neff+\sumnu +\sum{m_{\nu}} +\Omega_k +\Omega_k$."
+Low-redshift SN measurements are useful in reducing the correlation between $\{\sumnu, w, H_0\}$, which drives the 1.2 eV (95\% CL) upper bound on the sum on neutrino masses for the case ``vanilla$+\neff+\sumnu +\sum{m_{\nu}} +\Omega_k +\Omega_k$."

-Expanding the parameter space to allow $Y_p$ to vary as an independent parameter (i.e.~considering~"vanilla$+\neff +w +\nrun +\sum{m_{\nu}} +\Omega_k +w_a$."
-When we instead use SNe from the "Constitution" compilation~\cite{Hicken:2009dk}, we find $w_0 = -0.93 \pm 0.13$ and $w_a = -0.36 \pm 0.65$, which are consistent with the constraints on these parameters in Ref.~\cite{Komatsu:2010fb} (perfect agreement when excluding SPT).
+Expanding the parameter space to allow $Y_p$ to vary as an independent parameter (i.e.~considering~``vanilla$+\neff +w +\nrun +\sum{m_{\nu}} +\Omega_k +w_a$."
+When we instead use SNe from the ``Constitution" compilation~\cite{Hicken:2009dk}, we find $w_0 = -0.93 \pm 0.13$ and $w_a = -0.36 \pm 0.65$, which are consistent with the constraints on these parameters in Ref.~\cite{Komatsu:2010fb} (perfect agreement when excluding SPT).
+The difference in constraints may be traced to the larger number of SNe in the Union2 compilation (557 SNe) as compared to the Constitution compilation (397 SNe), along with the use of the SALT2 light curve fitter for the Union2 compilation as compared to the SALT fitter for the Constitution compilation.
 Clearly, precise SN measurements are critical to understanding the true values of these EOS parameters.
-In further extensions of parameter space, the constraint on $w_0$ degrades by up to 20\%, while the constraint on $w_a$ degrades by up to a factor of 2.
+In further extensions of our parameter space, the constraint on $w_0$ degrades by up to 20\%, while the constraint on $w_a$ degrades by up to a factor of 2.